phyletica/ecoevolity-model-prior/docs-source/source/snippets/setting-up-github.rst

 Log in to your |github|_ account, and go to the "Settings" for your account (there should be a drop down near the top right corner of the |github|_ page, with a "Settings" option).
-Along the right side of your settings page, there should be a "SSH and GPG keys" link; click on this.
+Along the left side of your settings page, there should be a "SSH and GPG keys" link; click on this.

 Open a shell (terminal) session on your computer and enter::